Keweiqu/graphics/hws/hw3/README.md

 - Extra credits
   - flapping wings
   - shadows

+- Data Structure
+  - We used the Boid struct to store data including its location and velocity vectors, id and angles
+  - The Boid structs are kept in a linked list
+  - Whenever we add or delete a bird, we cache the linked list in an array.
+This is for the convenience of the sorting needed for calculating the nearest neighbors

 - What can be done better
   - It's probably a mistake to use the gsl_vector lib, which is definitely a overkill for vectors, as it malloc'd all vector's regardless, and the syntax is really cumbersome.
 We spent sometime trying to fix all memo leaks created by these gsk_vectors.